Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 Bad news, of course, was never far away.

 "ABBOT, FIC.
-Multiple hostile units inbound to your position, coming from Echo-Victor-five, Charlie-Victor-five, Echo-Kilo-six…."
+Multiple hostile units inbound to your position, coming from Echo-Victor-five, Charlie-Victor-five, Echo-Kilo-six...."

 *Shit.* They were surrounded and hemmed in.
 How hard?
 Would he need to call on Stephenson to abandon the slave rescue?